Square-Developers/ruby-getting-started/README.md

 # Square Ruby SDK Quickstart

 This quickstart sample creates a Square client instance with your Square access token and then lists the locations in your account.
+The sample is based on the [Ruby SDK Quickstart guide](https://developer.squareup.com/docs/sdks/ruby/quick-start).

 ## Setup